Category Matching in the eBay setup can be a bit intimidating but it's not so bad when you take it piece by piece.

 |Religion & Philosophy-24681012||Category||Books:Nonfiction:Religion & Philosophy|

-Want all of them to just go to your book catagory and not into different ones?
+Want all of them to just go to your book category and not into different ones?

-into your match field and set the Field drop down box to media next your book catagory.
+Enter hardback,hardcover,paperback,Spiral-bound,Mass Market,Binding,Board book,Cloth into your match field and set the Field drop-down box to Media next your book category.